mekanism/Mekanism/README.md

 ## Known Bugs/Things that aren't done being ported yet ##
 - Options in the Module Tweaker that have side effects don't currently have those side effects displayed
 - When breaking and placing blocks that have fluid item input slots, they do not persist whether the item was actively being drained or whether it was being filled
-- Fixed (Upcoming 10.6.2): The Gravitational Modulation Unit does not currently provide flight
+- Fixed (10.6.2): The Gravitational Modulation Unit does not currently provide flight
-- Fixed (Upcoming 10.6.2): Resistive Heaters do not keep their set Energy Usage when breaking and placing again
+- Fixed (10.6.2): Resistive Heaters do not keep their set Energy Usage when breaking and placing again
-- Fixed (Upcoming 10.6.2): Bins forget if they are locked and what they are locked too if broken and placed
+- Fixed (10.6.2): Bins forget if they are locked and what they are locked too if broken and placed
-- Fixed (Upcoming 10.6.2): The QIO Dashboard does not persist items stored in crafting windows when broken
+- Fixed (10.6.2): The QIO Dashboard does not persist items stored in crafting windows when broken
-- Fixed (Upcoming 10.6.2): The Portable QIO Dashboard's Crafting windows do not work at all.
+- Fixed (10.6.2): The Portable QIO Dashboard's Crafting windows do not work at all.
 DO NOT TRY TO USE THEM
 - Probably many more things as we have done barely any testing so far

 ## Configuration ##